felipeotarola/clothing-store-design/README.md

 5. **Open your browser**

-   Visit `http://localhost:3000` to see Felipe's Banana in action! 🎉
+   Visit `http://localhost:3000` to see your virtual try-on store in action! 🎉

 ## 🔑 Required Configuration